-Medical tourism, quite simply, is the practice of traveling beyond your country's borders to other areas of the world to seek medical treatment.
+What is Medical Tourism?
+Quite simply, it's the practice of traveling beyond your country's borders to other areas of the world to seek medical treatment.
 Typically, medical travel involves traveling from first-world nations (primarily U.S. and Europe) to less developed parts of the planet.
-Thailand, India, Mexico and Costa Rica are among the more popular tourism destinations.
+Thailand, India, Mexico and Costa Rica are among the more popular tourist destinations.

 As for why people are willing to travel to seek treatment, the fact is medical tourism makes a lot of sense.